ds4es/distributed-change-data-capture/source/index.rst

 For the following instructions you will need 2 servers.
 Those instructions are for RHEL 8 / CentOS 8 ditributions and has been tested on DigitalOcean.

-*We recommend the use of SSH Keys and Passphrase for remote connection to your server.
-On Linux, you can create it with ssh-keygen (see https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2 for details)*
+We recommend the use of SSH Keys and Passphrase for remote connection to your server.
+On Linux, you can create it with ssh-keygen (see `How To Set Up SSH Keys <https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2>`_ for details)

 First connection to any of your server